-Type of Compensation Determination of Amount Estimated Amount f Maximum Offering (\$1,575,000,000) (1) Capital Gains Incentive Fee The capital gains incentive fee will be determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement), and will be an amount equal to 20.0% of our realized capital gains, if any, on a cumulative basis from inception through the end of the applicable period, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gains incentive fees.
-As of December 31, 2016, we had accrued \$175,567, of capital gains incentive fees, all of which was voluntarily waived.
-We will disclose the amount of any incentive fee on capital gains earned on our investments, if any, in our quarterly and annual reports filed with the SE under the Exchange Act.
-Administration Fee Administration fee We will reimburse NexPoint Advisors for our allocable portion of overhead and other expenses incurred by NexPoint Advisors in performing its obligations under the Administration Agreement.
-In no event, however, will we reimburse NexPoint Advisors under the Administration Agreement in an amount that exceeds an annual rate of 0.4% of our gross assets, including cash and cash equivalents and assets purchased with borrowed funds.
+Type of Compensation Determination of Amount Estimated Amount for Maximum Offering (\$1,575,000,000)(1) Capital Gains Incentive Fee The capital gains incentive fee will be determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement), and will be an amount equal to 20.0% of our realized capital gains, if any, on a cumulative basis from inception through the end of the applicable period, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gains incentive fees.
+As of December 31, 2016, we had accrued \$175,567 of capital gains incentive fees, all of which was voluntarily waived.
+We will disclose the amount of any ir centive fee on capital gains earned on our investments, if any, in our quarterly and annual reports filed with the SEC under the Exchange Act.
+Administration fee We will reimburse Net Point Advisors for our allocable portion of overhead and other expenses incurred by NexPoint Advisors in performing its obligations under the Administration Agreement.
+In no event, however, will we reimburst NexPoint Advisors under the Administration Agreement in an amount that exceeds an annual rate of 0.4% of our gross assets, including cash and cash e unitarity and assets purchased with borrowed funds.
 Expenses payable to NexPoint Advisors for providing managerial assistance to our portfolio companies on our behalf are not subject to this cap on reimbursement. \$8,599,500

-- (1) Assumes all shares are sold at the current offering price of \$10.50 per share with no reduction in selling commissions or dealer manager fees.
+- commissions or dealer manager fees.
 The offering price is subject to increase or decrease depending, in part, on our NAV. - (2) The selling commission and dealer manager fee may be reduced or waived in connection with certain categories of sales, such as sales for which a volume discount applies, sales through investment advisers or banks acting as trustees or fiduciaries and sales to our affiliates.
-No selling commission or dealer manager fee will be paid in connection with sales under our distribution reinvestment plan. - (3) The organizational and offering expense reimbursement consists of costs incurred by NexPoint Advisors and its affiliates on our behalf for legal, accounting, printing and other offering expenses, including costs associated with technology integration between our systems and those of our selected broker-dealers, marketing expenses, salaries and direct expenses of NexPoint Advisors employees, employees of its affiliates and others while engaged in registering and marketing the shares of our common stock, which will include development of marketing and marketing presentations and training and educational meetings and
+No selling commission or dealer manager fee will be paid in connection with sales under our distribution reinvestment plan. - (3) The organizational and offering expense reimbursement consists of costs incurred by NexPoint Advisors and its affiliates on our behalf for legal, accounting, printing and other offering expenses, including costs associated with technology integration between our systems and those of our selected broker-dealers, marketing expenses, salaries and direct expenses of NexPoint Advisors employees, employees of its affiliates and others while engaged in registering and marketing the shares of our common stock, which will include development of marketing and marketing presentations and training and educational meetings and generally coordinating the marketing process for us.
+Any such reimbursements will not exceed actual expenses incurred by NexPoint Advisors.
+NexPoint Advisors will be responsible for the payment of our cumulative organizational and offering expenses to the extent they exceed 1.0% of the gross proceeds from this offering, without recourse against or reimbursement by us.